-The WCA continues to provide annual prevention, awareness, intervention and risk reduction presentations upon request to Resident Services specifically the Honors College and Sawtooth Hall residents, Dr. Sara Fry's UF200 classes, nonprofit management classes and other requests.
+The WCA continues to provide annual prevention, awareness, intervention and risk reduction presentations upon request to Resident Services including, Dr. Sara Fry's UF200 classes, nonprofit management classes and other requests.

 The WCA operates secure shelters and provides professional counseling, legal advocacy, crisis services and case management to survivors of domestic and sexual abuse; as well as prevention, education and outreach in the community.
 The administrative and program offices of the WCA are located 720 W. Washington Street, Boise, Idaho 83702.
-For more information, visit Women's and Children's Alliance or call the 24-hour confidential

-Domestic Abuse Hotline at (208) 343-7025 or Sexual Assault Hotline at (208) 345-7273.
+For more information, visit Women's Alliance or call the 24-hour confidential Domestic Abuse Hotline at (208) 343-7025 or Sexual Assault Hotline at (208) 345-7273.
 For more information on Service Learning opportunities email Volunteer@wcabosie.org.
-To request a training, contact the Philanthropy Team by email at Philanthropy@wcaboise.org.
+To request a training, contact the Philanthropy Team by email at outreach@wcabosie.org.